 There is probably a large percentage of the population dealing with histamine excess but it's hard to estimate because it's often overlooked and difficult to diagnose as it isn't an actual intolerance or sensitivity as such, just a case of 'too much'.

-Interestingly mothers often report their symptoms of allergies clear up while pregnant, and it's thought because this is because the body up-regulates DAO production to protect the growing fetus from potential histamine toxicity.
-On the other side, many women report severe symptoms at the time of ovulation and in the days leading up to their periods, as estrogen is thought to down-regulate DAO, so if you're dealing with estrogen excess or progesterone deficiency, histamine is one aspect worth investigating.
+Interestingly, pregnant women often report relief from allergy symptoms, which is thought to be due to an increase in DAO production to protect the growing fetus from histamine toxicity.
+On the other hand, many women experience severe symptoms during ovulation and in the days leading up to their periods, as estrogen is believed to down-regulate DAO.
+Therefore, for those dealing with estrogen excess or progesterone deficiency, addressing histamine levels may be an important aspect to consider.

 Foods that are naturally high in histamine include:

-Fermented, cured and pickled foods (sauerkraut, kombucha, kefir, gherkins, yogurt)
+Fermented, cured and pickled foods (sauerkraut, kombucha, kefir, yogurt etc)

-Aged, processed and cured meats (bacon, salami etc)
+Aged, processed and cured meats such as bacon, salami etc.